What does the word Quadrophenia mean?

 Mods in Peckham, South London, May 1964.
 Picture: Daily Mirror/Mirrorpix/Mirrorpix via Getty Images

-The album got to Number 2 in the UK album charts - being kept off the top by David Bowie’s set of cover versions, Pin-Ups - and the story was turned into a film with the same title in 1979.
+The album got to Number 2 in the UK album charts - being kept off the top by David Bowie’s set of cover versions, Pin-Ups - and the story was turned into a film with the same title, which premiered on 16th August 1979.

 Quadrophenia Trailer (1979)